-MANILA, Philippines – Although the 2022 elections had 10 presidential candidates, in the end it proved to be a two-person race in most parts of the country.
+MANILA, Philippines (UPDATE 1) – Although the 2022 elections had 10 presidential candidates, in the end it proved to be a two-person race in most parts of the country.

-The dictator’s son, Ferdinand “Bongbong” Marcos Jr., emerged as the presumptive president with over 31 million votes, based on partial and unofficial results from the Commission on Elections (Comelec) as of 12:05 am on Wednesday, May 11.
+The dictator’s son, Ferdinand “Bongbong” Marcos Jr., emerged the winner in the presidential race with over 31 million votes, based on the official canvass by Congress, sitting as the National Board of Canvassers.

 Opposition leader Vice President Leni Robredo is a far second with 14.8 million votes.
 This is despite a vigorous campaign with passionate volunteers that drew tens – sometimes hundreds – of thousands of supporters to campaign rallies in different parts of the country.